 Obelisk standing 44 meters tall, celebrating the victorious battle of Ayacucho of 1824

-The revolutionary forces, consisted of about 6,000 men- among them Venezuelans, Colombians, Argentines, and Chileans, as well as Peruvians-were under the leadership of Simón Bolívar's outstanding lieutenant, the Venezuelan Antonio José de Sucre.
+The revolutionary forces consisted of about 6,000 men- among them Venezuelans, Colombians, Argentines, and Chileans- and Peruvians- under the leadership of Simón Bolívar's outstanding lieutenant, the Venezuelan Antonio José de Sucre.

-The Spanish army was much larger (about 9,000 men) and had 10 times as many artillery pieces as their foe.
+The Spanish army was much larger (about 9,000 men) and had ten times as many artillery pieces as their foe.

-The Spanish viceroy and his generals were taken prisoner.
-The terms of surrender demanded that all Spanish forces be withdrawn from both Peru and Charcas (Bolivia); the last of them departed from Callao, the port of Lima, two years later in January 1826.
+The Spanish viceroy and his generals were taken prisoners.
+The terms of surrender demanded that all Spanish forces be withdrawn from Peru and Charcas (Bolivia); the last of them departed from Callao, the port of Lima, two years later in January 1826.